 Children can have great fun too making the pastry too.
 My kids baked a couple of pastry cookies with the leftover dough and then added a dollop of the cream cheese filling and a strawberry on top for a bonus tea time treat.

-This recipe makes one large tart or eight individual fruit or berry tartlets (or pies if you prefer).
+This recipe given to me by a friend and chef Lydia Brownlow makes one large tart or eight individual fruit or berry tartlets (or pies if you prefer).